Is Lululemon Shifting Toward Sustainable Manufacturing?

 Fabric Type Description Sustainability Feature

-Everlux™ Recycled Breathable, sweat-wicking 50% recycled nylon & polyester
+Everlux™ Recycled Breathable, sweat-wicking 50% recycled nylon/poly

 4. Recycling & Circular Design Initiatives

-Lululemon launched several programs that encourage circular use:
+Lululemon has launched programs encouraging circular consumption:

-• Lululemon Like New (US-based resale program)
+• Lululemon Like New (U.S. resale program)

 5. Ethical Manufacturing & Supply Chain Transparency

-Certification Purpose Verification
+Certification Purpose Application

-Higg Index Measures environmental impact Used for sustainability reporting
+Higg Index Environmental impact tracking Sustainability reporting

 6. Comparison: Lululemon vs Other Sustainable Brands